 5. Send Your Pitches to Larger Sites

-When you pick a blog that appears to get more traffic than your site does, you’re able to gain valuable exposure to more readers in your target audience—in addition to building meaningful momentum toward your eventual goal of becoming a contributor on a publication.
+When you pick a blog that appears to get more traffic than your site does, you can gain valuable exposure to more readers in your target audience—in addition to building meaningful momentum toward your eventual goal of becoming a contributor to a publication.

 How to Estimate the Popularity of Another Blog (or Website)

-One crucial piece of information you may not be able to immediately glean, is how to discover how much traffic another website receives.
-Unless they’re publishing their Google Analytics, there’s a good chance that you won’t know exactly how popular their website is by a quick glance.
+One crucial piece of information you may not be able to glean immediately is how to discover how much traffic another website receives.
+Unless they publish their Google Analytics, there’s a good chance that you won’t know precisely how popular their website is by a quick glance.
 That’s where tools like Alexa Traffic Rank come into play:

 Here are three of the most popular tools for uncovering how successful another blog is:

-These ideas are similar to learning how to write for a publication like Forbes and Entrepreneur, but guest posting for smaller authoritative websites is a crucial stepping stone to the larger publications.
+These ideas are similar to learning how to write for a publication like Forbes and Entrepreneur.
+Still, guest posting for smaller authoritative websites is a crucial stepping stone to larger publications.

 2. Become Familiar with Your Target Publications